Ape Escape 2: Reception

 The game received "favorable" reviews according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of 32 out of 40.
 GamePro said of the game, "What makes Ape Escape 2 rule is that it simply feels like no other game, thanks to an intuitive analog control scheme in which pressing or rotating the right stick both aims and activates your various gadgets."
 (Note: GamePro gave the game two 4/5 scores for graphics and sound, and two 4.5/5 scores for control and fun factor.)

 Kotaku praised the game citing the PlayStation 4 port which was released on PSN in August 2016.
 IGN said: "More than anything, the inescapable level of addiction in COLLECTING monkeys is the overriding reason to not just rent, but to buy and cherish this game."
 GameSpot said: "The game's relative ease is offset by the sheer number of weird unlockable items, and the end result is a platform game that is, above all, great fun."